Adverbs of Frequency

 After the Verb Be

-We usually place adverbs of frequency after the verbs "Be" in a sentence.
+We usually place adverbs of frequency after the verb "Be" in a sentence.
 This rule is not applied in short answers and if the adverbs of frequency are used at the beginning or at the end of the sentence.

 • Ali is not usually late.